January 14th, 2020 · 6 min read

 Admittedly, a few take to it easily enough.
 They enjoy knowing it’s them against the world, and waking up every morning to the prospect of squeezing out some progress, whether it’s measured in sales, headway on a project, or just clocking another glorious day of workplace independence.
 This is a prime example of an entrepreneurial mindset.

 Beyond being prepared to oversee basic business operations, running a business requires a different mindset than holding down a job.
 You have to think and act like a successful entrepreneur, which is harder for many than it sounds.
+This requires one to keep the success of their endeavors top of mind while backing a positive attitude with consistent daily actions.

 But for others, the transition from the supposed security of a W-2 job to the uncertainties of business ownership is daunting.
 If that’s you, and if you’re thinking seriously of going out on your own anyway, then it’s you I’m talking to right now.